Kalam Summer Festival

-Kalam Festival, Kalam Mela, or Swat Summer Festival is a cultural and recreational event, held every year in the month of July or August in the scenic valley of Kalam and Mahodand, 100 kilometers from the city of Swat, in Pakistan.
-The festival is arranged in the pattern of Shandur Polo Festival.
-The days, when plain areas of Pakistan are hot and humid, tourists are enjoying cold weather in Kalam and the tent village; Mahudand.
-The festival is organized by the Khyber Pakhtunkhwa Tourism Department in collaboration with the Pakistan Army.
+Kalam Festival, Kalam Mela, or Swat Summer Festival is a cultural and recreational event held every year in July or August in the scenic valley of Kalam and Mahodand, 100 kilometers from Mingora, in the Khyber Pakhtunkhwa province of Pakistan.

+The festival is arranged in the style of the Shandur Polo Festival.
+In the summer days, when the plain areas of Pakistan are hot and humid, tourists travel north to enjoy the cold weather in Kalam and the tent village in Mahodand.
+The Khyber Pakhtunkhwa Tourism Department organizes the festival in collaboration with the Pakistan Army.
 Sports, cultural and recreational activities are arranged during the week.

 Background

-To promote tourism and celebrate restoration of peace in Swat after three years of militancy (2007–2009), the first summer festival was organized in 2010 by the joint venture of the Pakistan Army and Swat Hotels Association in collaboration with the Provincial Reconstruction, Rehabilitation and Resettlement Authority (PaRRSA).
+To promote tourism and celebrate restoration of peace in Swat valley after three years of militancy (2007–2009), the first summer festival was organized in 2010 by the joint venture of the Pakistan Army and Swat Hotels Association in collaboration with the Provincial Reconstruction, Rehabilitation and Resettlement Authority (PaRRSA).
 Since then, the festival is organized regularly in the months of July or August.